Video is an incredibly powerful medium that makes it easier than ever to evoke emotion and forge human connections at scale.

 - Personalized videos

 Each video type serves a different purpose and fits in a different part of the marketing funnel.
-The most popular ones are webinars, demos, and explainer videos, according to the 2019 Video in Business Benchmark Report.
+The most popular ones for video marketing are demos, how-tos, explainers, and webinars, according to our benchmark report with Demand Metric.

 Video Distribution Channels

 Video is everywhere.
 That means you can share it pretty much everywhere too.

 When it comes to popular video distribution channels online, you pretty much can’t go wrong with your website.
 But it’s far from your only choice.

 - Landing pages